 - You’ve been abusing drugs or alcohol to cope with emotional pain

-When you talk with one of our mental health professionals, you’ll be able to trust that your feedback will be appreciated and heard.
+When you talk with one of our mental health professionals in depression counseling sessions, you’ll be able to trust that your feedback will be appreciated and heard.
 Your personal experience and journey play a pivotal role in your treatment process—the more you share, the better your provider will be able to help you manage your mental health needs.

-Both psychologists and psychiatrists can help everyday people treat and manage their depression, but their treatment approaches are different.
+Psychologists, therapists, psychiatric providers, and other mental health professionals can help everyday people treat and manage their depression, but their treatment approaches are different.

 - Creating a professional connection with their client to better understand their depression

 - Serving as a verbal and emotional outlet for those burdened by this mood disorder

 - Using depression therapy methods such as talk and behavioral therapy to implement coping strategies for clients

 - Medical professionals who are licensed to both prescribe medication and conduct depression therapy sessions